-The Bonds will be issued by means of a book-entry transfer system and will be registered in the name of Cede & Co., as Bondowner, and nominee for The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Bonds.
+The Bonds and the Notes will be issued by means of a book-entry transfer system and will be registered in the name of Cede & Co., as Bondowner or Noteowner, respectively, and nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Bonds and the Notes.
 Ownership of the Bonds will be in the denominations of \$5,000 or integral multiples thereof.
-Principal and interest on the Bonds will be payable by the Town or its agent to DTC or its nominee as registered owner of the Bonds.
-So long as Cede & Co. is the Bondowner, respectively, as nominee for DTC, reference herein to the Bondowner or owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds.
+Ownership of the Notes will be in the denominations of \$5,000 or integral multiples thereof plus any odd amount.
+The Beneficial Owners will not receive certificates representing their ownership interest in the Bonds or the Notes.
+Principal and interest on the Bonds and the Notes will be payable by the Town or its agent to DTC or its nominee as registered owner of the Bonds or the Notes.
+So long as Cede & Co. is the Bondowner or Noteowner, respectively, as nominee for DTC, reference herein to the Bondowner or owners or Noteowner or owners shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners (as defined herein) of the Bonds or the Notes.
 (See "Book-Entry Transfer System" herein).

-The Registrar, Transfer Agent, Certifying, Paying and Escrow Agent for the Bonds will be U.S. Bank, National Association, of Hartford, Connecticut.
+The Registrar, Transfer Agent, Certifying Agent and Paying Agent for the Bonds and the Notes will be U.S. Bank, National Association, of Hartford, Connecticut.